Standardi Airbnbove zajednice

 Every Airbnb experience is unique and each detail specific to a home, a neighborhood, and a host.
 Since our community makes commitments based on these details, we have to be able to trust each other’s reliability—whether it be in timely communication, the condition of the home, or in the expectations we set.
-Read more about our Host and guest reliability standards.
+Read more about our ground rules for Hosts and ground rules for guests.

 Providing uninhabitable spaces

 You should not provide spaces with sub-standard cleanliness or undisclosed lack of running water or electricity.
 You should not provide spaces that are not legitimate sleeping quarters (e.g. camping gear), not stationary for the duration of the stay (e.g. moving boats), or lack access to dedicated restroom facilities (e.g. directing guests to use public bathrooms).

 Absent extenuating circumstances, you should not cancel after the deadline set in the relevant cancellation policy.
 You should also not fail to make check-in possible, fail to pay, or break the host’s house rules.

 You should not have persistently and pervasively low ratings, be unresponsive during booking or throughout a stay, fail to provide an adequate point of contact for hosting, or refuse to participate in our resolution process.

 - Saznajte više o Airbnbovim pravilima za sadržaj koja se odnose na COVID-19.